- What are your office hours?

 - What is the cancellation policy?

-A minimum of 24 hours notification of cancellation is required.
-Cancelled sessions within the 24hr period must be paid for.
-I offer a reciprocal arrangement where if I cancel a session within the 24hr notice period, you will receive your next session free of charge.
+A minimum of 48 hours notification of cancellation is required.
+Cancelled sessions within the 48 hr period will need to be paid for.

 - Why counselling?